WARNING: This is long!

 Today, we express our disgust with the Badals and our sorrow for the future of Punjab.
 Not just today, but whenever there is an event to remember or increase awareness of any tragic situation in Punjab, be it farmer suicides or the despair in which the families of the shaheeds are surviving, we, as diasporic Punjabis, express deep sympathy.
 We speak of a need for change, we inspire, and we become inspired, but only in the appropriate setting.
 Shortly afterward, most of us move onto focus on our lives here, outside of Punjab.

-the Gurpurab of Guru Gobind Singh, a new draconian law has been brought upon us in the United States with near silence from the mainstream media.
+As many of us in the US and around the world have been celebrating the beginning of a new year this past week as well as the Gurpurab of Guru Gobind Singh, a new draconian law has been brought upon us in the United States with near silence from the mainstream media.
 On New Year’s Eve, President Obama signed into law the National Defense Authorization Act, which includes provisions that allow the US military to round up and indefinitely detain people, including US citizens, without any charge or trial.

 Obama himself originally threatened to veto the bill if the language of indefinite decision wasn’t taken out.
 Yet he proceeded to sign the bill into law as we move into 2012, perhaps giving him the legacy, as Human Rights Watch director Kenneth Roth states, ” as the president who legalized indefinite detention without trial or cause.”